oscar-system/oscar-website/etc/README.server.md

 1. Set up a user `oscar-www` in group `oscar-www`

-2. Set up an Apache2 site with data in `/var/www/oscar-website/` (or modify the units here for alternate locations); ensure `oscar` owns it, i.e.
+2. Set up an Apache2 site with data in `/srv/www/oscar/` (or modify the units here for alternate locations); ensure `oscar-www` owns it, i.e.

-        chown -R oscar-www:oscar-www /var/www/oscar-website
+        chown -R oscar-www:oscar-www /srv/www/oscar

    In the config for that site, make sure to set `GITHUB_WEBHOOK_SECRET` as described elsewhere in this file, and enable PHP.
    Of course also set up SSL/TLS and a scheme to update the certificates.

-3. In the `oscar` home directory add a clone of the `oscar-website` git repository, i.e., in `/home/oscar-www/oscar-website` (otherwise adjust `oscar-website.service`).
-Also do

-        touch /home/oscar-www/oscar-website.trigger
-        chmod 0664 /home/oscar-www/oscar-website.trigger

 4. Install the systemd units